kni-labs/kni-scss/readme.md

 #### setType()

 This is superset of fluidType that should be used in most cases, and is great for Figma matching.
-Use this for full Responsive Type automation.
-In most cases you only need to provide 2 arguments: The mobile size and the desktop size:
+Use this for fullly responsive type automation.
+In most cases you only need to provide 2 arguments: The mobile size and the desktop size. **Note** these values are not the same as `fluidType`.

 ```scss
 h1 {